 - The castle town of Kakegawa with its authentic Edo atmosphere

 - Hiking through Okuoi's gorges over the Sumata Valley suspension bridge

 How to Get There

-The JR Tokaido shinkansen takes an hour to get to Shizuoka Station from Tokyo.
+It takes an hour to get to Shizuoka Station from Tokyo on the Tokaido Shinkansen.
 From there, it's another 30 minutes to Kanaya Station by the JR Tokaido Line, and one hour and ten minutes from Kanaya to Senzu Station via the Oigawa Line.
 By comparison, getting from Shin-Osaka Station to Shizuoka Station takes two hours by shinkansen.
-You can use your Japan Rail Pass for the JR legs.

 Kakegawa was both a post station and castle town on the old Tokaido route